-The club competition year concludes with an Annual Competition with seven categories as detailed below, followed by the presentation of the club ‘silverware’.
+The club competition year concludes with an Annual Competition with six categories as detailed below, followed by the presentation of the club ‘silverware’.

-The Alan Mitchell Salver is awarded annually for the best set of images on a given subject matter.
+The Alan Mitchell Salver is awarded annually for the best set of images in a triptych.

 General – applying to all competitions